o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 ### NetworkInputSerializer

-NetworkInputSerializer writes object model data into a bytestream.
-It's generally used to serialize data for transport via packets in AzNetworking.
+`NetworkInputSerializer` writes object model data into a bytestream.
+It's generally used to serialize data for transport using packets in `AzNetworking`.

 ### NetworkOutputSerializer